-- Step1: Create two entities and change their names, e.g. p53 and p53-P and set their values, e.g. 100 and 0. - Step2: Create a process and set its name, e.g. catalysis.
-Connect p53 to the process and connect the process to p53-P. - Step3: Set the catalysis speed by editing the speed option of the catalysis process (the default speed is 1.0). - Step4: Create one entity and change its name, e.g. CAK. - Step5: Create a process and connect it to the CAK entity with the process connector. - Step6: Connect the CAK entity to the catalysis process with the association connector. - Step7: Change the threshold of the association connector to 1(the default value is 0).
+- Step1: Create two entities and change their names, e.g. p53 and p53-P and set their values, e.g. 10 and 0. - Step2: Create a process and set its name, e.g. catalysis.
+Connect p53 to the process and connect the process to p53-P. - Step3: Set the catalysis speed by editing the speed option of the catalysis process.
+Set Kinetic Style to Custom and Kinetic Script (speed) to 1.0. - Step4: Create one entity and change its name, e.g. CAK. - Step5: Create a process and connect it to the CAK entity with the process connector.
+Set kinetic style to Custom and kinetic script (speed) to 1.0. - Step6: Connect the CAK entity to the catalysis process with the association connector. - Step7: Change the threshold of the association connector to 1(the default value is 0).